jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 It is now time to think about our output.
 What tables and plots do we want to display?
 In most analyses you will have one main output table that is always shown and then a number of tables and plots that are optional.
 As a table is almost always shown we will first start explaining how to create it.

 ### Step 5.1 - Tables
-At this point we start using `jaspResults` which was passed into our function at the start of the analysis. `jaspResults` is used to store our results and helps us figure out if we can re-use any of our tables and plots between calls to our analysis function.
-Whereas this may sound complex, there is an easy way to check for it: We can just check whether the table we want to make is defined (i.e. not `NULL`) in `jaspResults`.
+At this point we start using `jaspResults` which was passed into our function at the start of the analysis. `jaspResults` is used to store all our results.
+It also helps us figure out if we can re-use any of our tables and plots between calls to our analysis function.
+Whereas this may sound complex, there is an easy way to check for it: we can just check whether the table we want to make is defined (i.e. not `NULL`) in `jaspResults`.
 If it is not defined (i.e. `NULL`), the table needs to be created:

 <p><details>
 	<summary>Code</summary>